maqur/PillBot/src/speech/src/README.md

 `$ rosrun speech jarvis.py`

+As with all programs in ROS it is important to source environmental variables before execution.
+So in the PillBot directory (top level) please type in `$ source devel/setup.bash`
-Please note that the program must be made executable in ROS by doing chmod +x jarvis.py (given that you are in the directory ~/PillBot/src/speech/src/).
+Please note that the program must be made executable in ROS by doing `$ chmod +x jarvis.py` (given that you are in the directory ~/PillBot/src/speech/src/).
 A `catkin_make` is necessary to compile the program once before you move on towards utilising it in ROS.

 It should come up with a prompt that says "Hello PillBot user?" followed by "Please wait!
 Calibrating microphone." then a 2 second pause to adjust the microphone to ambient noise followed by "Calibration complete, ask me what you want"